When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Method

-Figure~\ref{fig:fixed-margin} provides a perspective showing how representation distance can dominate, by comparing pairs with similar prediction errors as captured by the reward difference $d$.
-Even within each bin, which holds prediction error nearly fixed, update size grows with representation distance.

-In preference learning, minor differences can decisively determine correctness.
-For example, a single logical mistake in reasoning tasks renders an otherwise valid solution entirely wrong.
-If such pairs inherently receive only weak updates due to small representation distance, the model under-corrects clear misrankings and fails to separate chosen from rejected behavior.
-Conversely, when certain pairs can trigger large updates regardless of accuracy, the reward model may overemphasize superficial differences.
-We argue that update strength should be more aligned with true prediction errors.
-When representation distance dominates, the learning signal may be misaligned or misleading for optimization.
+\paragraph{Motivation.} In preference learning, minor differences can decisively determine correctness.
+For example, a single logical mistake in reasoning tasks can make an otherwise valid solution entirely wrong.
+In well-curated preference datasets, small representation distance often reflects \textit{meaningful and hard pairs} that the current model fails to separate despite a clear human preference (e.g., correct vs.\ subtly flawed code).
+If such pairs inherently receive only weak updates due to small representation distance $\|h_w-h_l\|$, the model under-corrects clear misrankings and receives the least training signal precisely where it struggles most.
+Conversely, when certain pairs can produce large updates regardless of accuracy, the reward model may overemphasize superficial differences.
+These observations motivate aligning reward model update strength with \textit{prediction error} rather than representation distance.